Kong/docs.konghq.com/app/kong-ingress-controller/1.0.x/guides/redis-rate-limiting.md

+---
-# Using Redis for rate-limiting
+title: Using Redis for rate-limiting
+---

 Kong can rate-limit your traffic without any external dependency.
 In such a case, Kong stores the request counters in-memory